batuhanep/batuhanep/README.md

 ### Hi there, I'm Batuhan 👋

-I'm a Data Scientist & Data Analyst with a passion for turning data into actionable insights.
+I'm a Data Science & Ops Specialist with a passion for turning data into actionable insights.
 My main focus is on machine learning, natural language processing, deep learning, data analysis.
 I enjoy tackling complex challenges and building efficient, scalable solutions.

 ---